Eighth Grade Curriculum

 The topics in the field of Earth Science sometimes present students and parents with controversial issues, including the origin of life on earth, formation of the universe (cosmology), and other issues.
 It is up to the parents as first teachers of their children to discuss these issues with their students and instruct the students in Church teaching.
 We have done our best to point out these controversial issues and to provide guidance on how to address them.
 For example, the topic of the Big Bang is studied in Quarter 4, Week 4, but Church teaching on this issue is addressed within the course plan.

-These four short courses present an exciting middle school course in Life Science which includes the following topics: cells, heredity, classification, microorganisms, fungi, plants, animals, and environmental science.
+Life Science covers topics in life science at a middle school level, including: cells and living organisms, animals and plants, heredity and classification, and the environment.
 Microorganisms, Fungi, and Plants & (Short Course A) is covered in first quarter, Animals (Short Course B) is covered in second quarter, Cells, Heredity and Classification (Short Course C) is covered in third quarter, and Environmental Science (Short Course E) is covered in fourth quarter.
-A Kolbe Academy answer key for all four short courses is available which answers any questions as assigned within the scope of our Life Science course plan.
+There are several website resources that correspond with the Holt Science and Technology series.